 Resolution refers to the number of pixels on a screen.
 High resolution means more pixels and generally more space and detail, while low resolution means fewer pixels, and often less space.
 If you are using a typical (not high-end) laptop or an old screen, you likely have a low resolution.
-It is always better to get a higher resolution screen.
+When comparing screens with a similar aspect ratio, it is always better to get a higher resolution screen.
+Higher resolution will always looks better, as you have more real estate and a sharper picture.
 The image below shows the difference in real estate between common resolutions.

-Being quite an old title, Crysis 1 only utilizes dual cores, and the game is more GPU dependant, so even a decent SB Pentium will be fine.
+CPU: Being quite an old title, Crysis only utilizes dual cores.
+The game is more GPU dependant, so even a decent Pentium processor will be fine.
 The performance does depend on both architecture and a little on frequency.
 Faster clocked CPUs get slightly better performance, but new architectures run Crysis best.
-It is no surprise that SB/IB will give you the best performance, but older/lesser CPUs are still fine.

-Crysis officially recommends 2GB of RAM.
-You will definitely not be running Crysis on the Destitute tier, and every other tier has 4GB or more.
+RAM: Crysis officially recommends 2GB of RAM.
+You will definitely not be running Crysis on the Destitute tier, and every other tier from our parts guide has 4GB or more.